awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 If your database can be offline while the backup file is created, copied, and restored, we recommend that you use native backup and restore to migrate it to RDS\.
 If your on\-premises database can't be offline, we recommend that you use the AWS Database Migration Service to migrate your database to Amazon RDS\.
 For more information, see [What is AWS Database Migration Service?](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)

 Native backup and restore isn't intended to replace the data recovery capabilities of the cross\-region snapshot copy feature\.
 We recommend that you use snapshot copy to copy your database snapshot to another AWS Region for cross\-region disaster recovery in Amazon RDS\.
-For more information, see [Copying a snapshot](USER_CopySnapshot.md)\.
+For more information, see [Copying a DB snapshot](USER_CopySnapshot.md)\.

 ## Setting up for native backup and restore<a name="SQLServer.Procedural.Importing.Native.Enabling"></a>